intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Non-linear Activations/RReLU.md

 RReLU is defined as: f(x) = max(0,x) + a * min(0, x) where a ~ U(l, u).

-In training mode negative inputs are multiplied by a factor a drawn from a uniform random distribution U(l, u).
+In training mode negative inputs are multiplied by a factor drawn from a uniform random distribution U(l, u).
 In evaluation mode a RReLU behaves like a LeakyReLU with a constant mean factor a = (l + u) / 2.